rikosintie/Ubuntu4NetworkEngineers/Ch01-Using-Ubuntu.md

 You can also use the mouse and click on any application that is displayed to run it.

 The dock has a small icon at the bottom, it’s three rows of three dots.
 You can that click that icon to see the installed applications in a window.
-At the bottom, you can select all or frequent.
-Below is a screenshot with frequent selected.
-As you can see, it’s very easy to get started.

 <p align="left" width="20%">
     <img width="10%" src="https://github.com/rikosintie/Ubuntu4NetworkEngineers/blob/main/images/Dock-square.png">
 </p>

+At the bottom, you can select all or frequent.
+Below is a screenshot with frequent selected.
+As you can see, it’s very easy to get started with the files application.

 <p align="center" width="100%">
     <img width="80%" src="https://github.com/rikosintie/Ubuntu4NetworkEngineers/blob/main/images/frequent.png">